-If you are buying an unframed work, talk to the galley about framing options as they can give you advice on the best way to protect and show off your new piece of art.
+If you are buying an unframed work, talk to the gallery about framing options as they can give you advice on the best way to protect and show off your new piece of art.
 If it’s too large, bulky, or fragile to carry home safely, the gallery may be able to organise the delivery for you too.

 6. Ask for a Certificate of Authenticity